dvaida/pipeline22/README.txt

 For proof of concepts I'm more comfortable with Flask but FastAPI seems to have evolved to similar simplicity

-Chose pip + requirements.txt for simplicity, but I will obviously go with any build stack already available
+Chose pip + requirements.txt for simplicity, but I will obviously go with any build stack already available Using poetry only for elementary versioning (patch), but I understand it can be used for deps as well

 I will place this directly in master for simplicity, but the simplest I've seen is to keep a development branch and merge stable stuff to master through pull requests when ready / needs build + release.